 The cost of producing

-Like other commodities, production costs play an essential role in determining bitcoin's price.
+Like other commodities, production costs play an essential role in determining Bitcoin's price.
 According to some research, bitcoin’s price in crypto markets is closely related to its marginal cost of production.

-For Bitcoin, the production cost is roughly a sum of the direct fixed costs for infrastructure and electricity required to mine the cryptocurrency and an indirect cost related to the difficulty level of its algorithm.
+For Bitcoin, the production cost is roughly the sum of the direct fixed costs for infrastructure and electricity required to mine the cryptocurrency and an indirect cost related to the difficulty level of its algorithm.
 Bitcoin mining consists of a network of miners competing to solve for an encrypted number—the first miner to do so wins a reward of newly minted bitcoins and any transaction fees accumulated since the last block was found.

 An indirect cost of bitcoin mining is the difficulty level of its algorithm.
-The varying difficulty levels of bitcoin’s algorithms can hasten or slow down the bitcoin production rate and affect its overall supply, thereby affecting its price.
+The varying difficulty levels of Bitcoin’s algorithms can hasten or slow down the Bitcoin production rate and affect its overall supply, thereby affecting its price.

 Solving the hash to open a block and earn a reward requires brute force in the form of considerable processing power.
 In monetary terms, the miner will have to buy many expensive mining machines.
 The bitcoin-mining process also requires costly electricity bills.
 According to estimates, electricity consumption for the bitcoin-mining network equals more than that of some small countries.

 Though Bitcoin is the most well-known cryptocurrency, hundreds of other tokens are vying for investment dollars.
 Bitcoin dominates trading in cryptocurrency markets.
 But its dominance has waned over time.
-Few years ago, Bitcoin accounted for more than 80% of the overall market capitalization in cryptocurrency markets.
+A few years ago, Bitcoin accounted for more than 80% of the overall market capitalization in cryptocurrency markets.
 These days, that share is down to less than 50%.

 The main reason for this is increased awareness of and capabilities for alternative coins.
 For example, Ethereum has emerged as a formidable competitor to Bitcoin because of a boom in decentralized finance (DeFi).
 Investors who see its potential in reinventing the rails of modern financial infrastructure have invested in ether (ETH), the cryptocurrency used as “gas” for transactions on its network.
 Ethereum accounts for around 20% of the overall market cap of cryptocurrency markets.